aq18507/GATORdocs/doc/Scripts.rst

 This function combines the data of two directories and deletes the predefined directory.
 This function has two inputs and no output.
 The inputs have to be in string format.

-**dir_1** The first directory is the one that is the one the second directory is gopying all its data to.
+**dir_1** The first directory is the one that is the one the second directory is copying all its data to.
 **dir_2** The second directory is the one that is going to be deleted.

 Syntax